johnnoone/pytest-gitscope/README.md

 Perfect for CI/CD pipelines and local development to focus on what matters most.

-## Understanding pytest-gitscope with a Complete Example
+## Understanding pytest-gitscope with a complete example

 Let's walk through a real-world example to see exactly how `pytest-gitscope` works.